sudo-Hackers/skinShield/README.md

 ## Challenges we ran into

-* Accuracy in predicting the correct type of skin-cancer.
+* Overfitting of the deep learning model because of no proper dataset

 * Configuring the dependencies while integrating the deep learning model.